Sleep Struggles: What to Do When Your Baby Won't Nap – Tips for Exhausted Parents

 Nap Scedule

 • Your nap schedule is more about squeezing naps in around activities rather than squeezing activities in around appropriate nap times.
-If you 're struggling to get consistent naps, or they're just feel like struggle street all the time, consider a regular nap scheudule for a few weeks.
+If you 're struggling to get consistent naps, or they're just feel like struggle street all the time, consider a regular nap schedule for a few weeks.
 Many people will try a nap schedule for a day, and then give up.
 It takes a couple of weeks to establish a routine, and protecting your nap schedule creates consistent nappers, who nap with little fuss.

 Over Tired